swfi/Customer_Segmentation/README.md

 # Customer Segmentation

-This is a modified project by using open data source from [here](https://archive.ics.uci.edu/ml/datasets/Wholesale+customers).
+This is a modified project based on the information from [here](https://github.com/udacity/machine-learning/tree/master/projects/customer_segments).